We are delighted to announce that the National Botanic Garden of Wales is open to the public again as of Monday July 6th.

 We have now opened the Great Glasshouse, and you will find a new one-way system in there.
 All we ask is that you follow the arrows and keep your distance.

-To help keep us all safe, some of our indoor spaces – the Gallery, Apothecary and Butterfly House – but the playground, The Cwtsh, the Gift Shop and the Stable Block toilets are open and there are tables and chairs in the Restaurant Courtyard and Millennium Square if you need to take a breather.
+To help keep us all safe, some of our indoor spaces are closed – the Gallery, Apothecary and Butterfly House – but the playground, Seasons Restaurant, The Cwtsh, the Gift Shop and the Stable Block toilets are open and there are tables and chairs in the Restaurant Courtyard and Millennium Square if you need to take a breather.
 There is no visitor buggy service in operation but our mobility scooters will be available.
 These will need to be booked in advance by calling 01558 667149.

 Use the sanitising stations at the entrance and exit to the Garden and outside the toilet facilities and pay heed to the signs around the Garden to ensure and safe and pleasant visit.